Maryland Electricians Act - Electricians

 - Does not apply to the low-voltage industry or the provision of limited energy services (they stay status-quo for the time being).

-Please e-mail Robin Bailey, Executive Director of Mechanical Licensing, if you have any questions or concerns regarding SB 762.
+Please e-mail John Bull, Executive Director of Mechanical Licensing, if you have any questions or concerns regarding SB 762.